 An updated list of major star parties and conventions is maintained on our Forum.

 You can view videos of the main talks at meetings on your computer.
 Just click on the image at right to see what's currently available.
 There are videos of talks about all aspects of astronomy there – they'll keep you entertained for hours!

 The first section of each meeting is generally taken up by a talk from a guest speaker, while the second has shorter items on current astronomical events, and possibly reports from sections.
-Prior to the meeting, and during the break, refreshments including tea, coffee, soft drinks and sandwiches are usually available from the Student Union cafeteria though this is subject to closure outside University terms.
+Prior to the meeting, and during the break, refreshments are available in the Old Refectory, which is on the ground floor.

 Here is a Google map of the venue to help you with directions: